MelikaSepidband/Document-Clustering/README.md

 of clustering results.
 The smaller the entropy value is, the better the clustering quality is.

-In final result we see that NMF is a more effective method that Kmeans.
+In final result we see that NMF is a more effective method than K-means.